Rwanda

 Lightweight, neutral coloured clothing: Quick dry clothing is best for trekking.
 High humidity coupled with uphill trekking can be sweaty business.

-Rain jacket: We supply waterproof ponchos, but you may want your arms free.
-If you have a tried and tested raincoat that works, bring it along.
+Rain jacket: If you have a tried and tested raincoat that works, bring it along.

 Gaiters: Not particularly fashionable but necessary.
 Gaiters help keep sand, grass seeds and insects away from your ankles and socks.